markusmoenig/Eldiron/docs/docs/building_maps/procedural_generation.md

 If a matching tile style is not available, the generator can fall back to any procedural tile of the required kind.
 If no dedicated `entrance` or `exit` tile is available, floor tiles are used for those markers.

+The same settings can be read or changed at runtime with `region.procedural.*` context paths before calling `build_procedural()`:

+- `region.procedural.seed`
+- `region.procedural.width`
+- `region.procedural.height`
+- `region.procedural.room_count`
+- `region.procedural.room_min_size`
+- `region.procedural.room_max_size`
+- `region.procedural.door_placement`
+- `region.procedural.door_randomness`
+- `region.procedural.characters.<kind>.chance`
+- `region.procedural.characters.<kind>.percentage`

+`region.procedural.run` is maintained by `build_procedural(0)`.
+Each `0` rebuild increments it and derives a new deterministic seed from the region's configured `seed`.
+Use a positive seed argument if you want to rebuild from an exact seed instead.

+For compatibility, `region.procedural.rooms` is accepted as an alias for `region.procedural.room_count`, and `percent` is accepted as an alias for character `percentage`.

 ## Connected Rooms

 `connected_rooms` creates a single connected path from the entrance room to the exit room.
 Rooms are standalone areas connected by corridors, rather than one large merged maze.

-The center tile of the first room is named `entrance`.
-The center tile of the last room is named `exit`.
+The endpoint marker tiles are named `entrance` and `exit`.
 These named sectors can be used by scripts, teleport targets, or entered/left events.

 Door placement is controlled by `door_placement`: